MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-printing.md

 ![Report printing](media/report-printing-runtime4.png "Report printing")

-Throughout the print process, the system compiles the report into a PDF file and passes it in a stream object, then finally sends the PDF file the printer.
+Throughout the print process, the system compiles the report into a PDF file and passes it in a stream object, then finally sends the PDF file to the printer.

 #### OnAfterSetupPrinters event